smarter-travel-media/warthog/doc/source/dev.rst

 Useful Commands
 ---------------

-As you do development on the Warthog Client, the following thing might come in handy.
+As you do development on the Warthog Client, the following commands might come in handy.
 Note that all these commands assume you are in the context of the virtualenv you set up earlier.

 Build the documentation.